Maui, the Valley Isle

 A well-known local saying is Maui no ka ‘oi, meaning Maui is the best.

-November to May is the whale-watching season on Maui, which is one of the best places in the Hawaiian Islands for vacationers to view kohola or humpback whales.
+November to May is the whale-watching season on Maui.
+It is one of the best places in the Hawaiian Islands for vacationers to view kohola or humpback whales.

-Maui’s first sugar mill opened in the early 19th century, drawing immigrants from China, Japan, Puerto Rico, Korea, the Philippines and even from Portugal as the industry grew.
+Maui’s first sugar mill opened in the early 19th century.
+It drew immigrants from China, Japan, Puerto Rico, Korea, the Philippines and even from Portugal.

-The primary source of Maui’s economy was once based on large scale plantation farming of sugar and pineapple.
-Tourism is now the driving force of Maui’s economy as well as the entire State, due to the steady increase in visitors since the 1970’s and the steady decline of plantation farming.
+Maui’s economy was once based on large scale plantation farming of sugar and pineapple.
+But now, tourism is now the driving force of Maui’s economy as well as the entire State.

-Maui, about 48 miles long and 26 miles wide, is the second largest Hawaiian island, and has a population of over 131, 500 people.
+Maui is about 48 miles long and 26 miles wide.
+It is the second largest Hawaiian island with a population of over 131, 500 people.

 Must-see Maui Attractions

 The road to Hana begins after the town of Paia and the famous windsurfing beach of Ho’okipa.
 The road winds eastward along 53 miles surrounded by dozens of waterfalls and rugged seacoast.
-Twisting through more than 600 turns, this iconic road crosses over nearly 60 bridges some of which are one-lane only.
-This Hana Highway journey is lined with occasional rest-stops and serene waterfalls as well as venues for short hikes for those wishing to stretch their legs.
-The eastern shore of Maui includes the quaint and picturesque town of Hana and the idyllic Seven Sacred Pools at Kipahulu known for its waterfalls, swimming holes, rainforest and rugged shoreline.
-For anyone wanting to add intrigue to their honeymoon in Hawaii, this romantic Maui adventure is a must-do.
+Twisting through more than 600 turns, this iconic road crosses over nearly 60 bridges.
+But be careful as some of them are one-lane only.
+This Hana Highway journey is lined with occasional rest-stops and serene waterfalls.

-Farm tours in Hawaii have become some of the most popular activities for visitors and locals alike with Maui having many different types to choose from.
+Farm tours have become one of the most popular activities in Hawaii.
+Maui has many different types to choose from.
 The Ali’i Kula Lavender Farm is a 8.5-acre lavender farm near the slopes of Haleakala.
-With over 55,000 lavender plants, it is impossible not to let the soothing aroma and their beautiful colors sink in and relax you.
-Guided tours by foot or on golf carts are offered daily.
-Craft classes, gourmet lunches, and product-samplings are also available.
-Another farm to note is O’o Farm in Kula, which is dedicated to the principle that food should be grown and harvested naturally.
-At O’o Farm, you can enjoy a gourmet lunch following a guided tour every Monday through Thursday.
+With over 55,000 lavender plants, their soothing aroma and their beautiful colors can have a relaxing effect.
+Craft classes, gourmet lunches and product-samplings are also available.
+Another notable farm is O’o Farm in Kula.
+The farm believes in growing naturally harvested foods.
+At O’o Farm, you can enjoy a gourmet lunch followed by a guided tour every Monday through Thursday.